o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

     - Call `InitShapeExampleResource()` in the `EditorModule` class's constructor.

-## Build and debug your tool
+## Build and test your tool

-You can debug your custom tool by running it from the **Python Scripts** panel in the Editor.
+You can test your custom tool by running it from the **Python Scripts** panel in the Editor.

 1. Open Editor for your project.